 Meeting the criteria

 Applications are welcome from any Local Education Authority School or Academy Trust in Greater Manchester.
+Only one application may be submitted per school.

 Successful applicants will have identified how their projects meet one of the following priority areas: